A few days ago I received this tweet:

 So, in case it wasn’t clear, here’s a bit more detail and some backstory:

 Here’s the deal though: Only companies that have gone through the rigorous (and expensive) process of earning “Accredited Training Organization” (ATO) status is allowed to sell exams and exam vouchers.
-Since these scammer companies weren’t about to go legit, Axelos was able to shut the scammers down, and students were now guaranteed that they were spending their money on an Accredited Training Organization (ATO).
-This also means that the price of all ITIL training everywhere just went up by about $300, which is the cost of an exam, since exams had to be included in the price of training.
+Since these scammer training companies weren’t about to go legit, Axelos was able to shut the scammers down, and students were now guaranteed that they were spending their training dollars on an Accredited Training Organization (ATO).

 So what does this have to do with my ITIL 4 videos?